chemacenturion/JavaScript__Take-Home/README.md

 ## Description

-This is the second exercise portion (JavaScript) I have been tasked with for an entry level development position I'm currently interviewing for.
+This is the second exercise portion I have been tasked with for an entry level development position I'm currently interviewing for.
 This exercise tests my knowledge of JavaScript.

 ## Table of Contents: